govau/design-system-components/packages/accordion/README.md

   afterClose={ () => {} }  {/* A function executed after the accordion opened, optional */}
   dark={ false }           {/* A dark variation of the component */}
 >
-  Some content of the third accordion.
+  Some content for this accordion.
 </AUaccordion>
 ```
 _(💡 additional props are spread onto the component)_